erewok/pelecanus/README.md

 ...
 ```

-The integers that appear in the nested path actually represent list indices, so `['links', alternate', 0, 'href']` actually represents:
+The integers that appear in the nested path often may represent list indices, so `['links', alternate', 0, 'href']` actually represents:
-1. A dictionary with a key `links` and
+1. A dictionary with a key `links`, which points to
-2. another dictionary associated with that key, which contains
+2. Another dictionary which contains a key 'alternate',
-3. a key `alternate`, which contains a list,
+3. Which contains a list, the first item of which
-4. the first item of which is a dictionary containing the key `href`.
+4. Is a dictionary containing the key `href`.

 `enumerate`, like most methods in a `PelicanJson` object, returns a generator.
 If you want just the paths and not their associated values, use the `paths` method: